 Loose surfboard in the surf is probably one of the most common reasons why innocent people get injured.
 Sometimes a leash brokes, other times people don’t even use the leash.
 Why not?
 They say if you don’t have the leash, you work more for the wave to maximize your effort.
 After all, this article is about safety, so you should never practice this anywhere where people are surfing nearby.
 The loose surfboard cannot be seen from the shore, where beginner surfers or kids could be playing and duck-diving the waves when the loose board is washed towards the beach.

 8. Broken eardrums

-Heavy wipeouts can damage the inner ears, which is painful as…Human body balance control station is located in inner ears, so take care!
-Many surfers use earplugs to avoid bacteria, loud noises from the waves and protect air drum damage.
+Heavy wipeouts can damage the inner ears, which is painful as…The human body balance control station is located in the inner ears, so take care!
+Many surfers use earplugs to avoid bacteria, loud noises from the waves and protect against air drum damage.

 9. Shark attack

 A notorious surf spot like Margaret River is a place that’s not for the light-hearted.
 Sharks, one of the oldest creatures on our planet, can be rather hostile and territorial.
 Generally, the “great white” shark is known to be the most feared.
 Sometimes people confuse dolphins with sharks if they can not tell the difference in the fins.
 Shark’s dorsal fin looks like a triangle, where the rear part of the fin is upwards, while dolphin fins have more of a pointy tip on the top and a curve on the back.

 They sell loads of different “shark repellents,” that send signals to avoid sharks getting too close to humans.
 Usually, an open wound and direct blood attract sharks right away from miles away.